-- correct

-it correctly represents the wishes/needs of the customer,

-- complete

-- all requirements (existing in somebody's

-- eci head, or a document, or ...) should be present, d

-- relevant

-- things which are not relevant to the project should not be constrained,
+- correct - it correctly represents the wishes/needs of the customer, - complete $\overset{\nabla}{\circ}$ - all requirements (existing in somebody's head, or a document, or ...) should be present, - relevant - things which are not relevant to the project should not be constrained. - consistent, free of contradictions each requirement is compatible with all other requirements; otherwise the requirements are not realisable.

-- consistent, free of contradictions - each requirement is compatible with all other requirements; otherwise the requirements are not realisable, - Correctness and completeness are defined relative to something which is usually only in the customer's head. - $\rightarrow$ is is difficult to be sure of correctness and completeness. - "Dear customer, please tell me what is in your head!" is in almost all cases not a solution! - It's not unusual that even the customer does not precisely know...!
+- neutral abstract - a requirements specification does not constrain the realisation more than necessary, - traceable, comprehensible - the sources of requirements are documented, requirements are uniquely identifiable, - testable, objective - the final product can objectively be checked for satisfying a requirement. - Correctness and completeness are defined relative to something which is usually only in the customer's head. - \rightarrow is is difficult to be sure of correctness and completeness. - "Dear customer, please tell me what is in your head!" is in almost all cases not a solution!
+It's not unusual that even the customer does not precisely know...!
+For example, the customer may not be aware of contradictions due to technical limitations.